Recovery Guarantees for Distributed-OMP: PROOFS

-\paragraph{Proof outline and lemmas} Next, we state several useful lemmas and provide a high level overview of the proof.
-Suppose that at the start of one round of \DJF, a subset $\tilde{\cal{M}}$ of the machines of size $\left| \tilde{\cal{M}}\right| =\Mc$ are contacted by the fusion center and given an input set $\hatS\subset S$.
-For the center to choose an index $\jc\in S\setminus\hatS$, it suffices that there exists some support index $k\in S\setminus \hatS$ that received more votes than any non-support index, namely,
+\paragraph{Proof outline and lemmas.} For simplicity we prove the theorem assuming the number of machines is the smallest that still satisfies Assumption \ref{assum:M}, namely $M=\Mc\left(d,K,\mumax,r\right)$, with $M_c$ defined in Eq. \eqref{eq:Mc_K-maintext}.
+A larger number of machines would only increase the probability of exact support recovery.
+The main idea of the proof is to show that at each of the $K$ rounds, with high probability the center indeed chooses a support index.
+Specifically, consider a single round of \DJ with a fixed input set $\hats \subset \S$.
+Then, for the center to choose an index $\jc\in \S\setminus\hats$, it suffices that there exists some support index $k\in \S\setminus \hats$ that received more votes than any non-support index, namely,